 Distinguished by the diversity of its members, the University of Rochester welcomes people of various faiths from around the world.
 The Interfaith Chapel works to support the expression of this mixture of heritages and groups.

-The chapel currently hosts nine different faith communities:
+The chapel currently hosts ten different faith communities:

 - Newman Community – Roman Catholic Christianity